 - Name: Dr. Chayanika Singh

 - Email: singh.1883@osu.edu

 - Office location: 1085 Derby Hall

-- Office hours: By appointment: Thursdays 1:00 pm 4:00 pm in-person or via Zoom
+- Office hours:

+- o Tuesday 11:00 AM 12:00 PM (in-person)

+- o Zoom by appointment (send me an email for setting up zoom meeting)

 - Preferred means of communication:

-- My preferred method of communication for questions is email, for setting up meeting appointments.
+- My preferred method of communication for questions is email.
+Please have the email subject as "Geog5212....", to make sure it gets my attention.

-- My class-wide communications will be sent through the Announcements tool in CarmenCanvas.
+- My class-wide communications will be sent through the Announcements tool in Carmen Canvas.
 Please check your notification preferences (go.osu.edu/canvasnotifications) to be sure you receive these messages.